Corbin, Kentucky: Culture

 Each year in early August, Corbin hosts a festival called NIBROC (Corbin spelled backward) featuring open-air concerts, carnival attractions, a beauty pageant, parade, and other events.
 The festival is featured, if anachronistically, in the play Last Train to Nibroc by Arlene Hutton.
 (Though the play is set in the 1940s, the festival itself only dates to 1952.)
-NIBROC often features free performances by popular musical acts such as 38 Special, Foghat, Joan Jett and the Blackhearts, Kansas, The Marshall Tucker Band, Percy Sledge, Rick Springfield, Starship, Styx and The Turtles.
+NIBROC often features free performances by popular musical acts such as Blake Shelton,38 Special, Foghat, Joan Jett and the Blackhearts, Kansas, The Marshall Tucker Band, Percy Sledge, Rick Springfield, Starship, Styx and The Turtles.
 In episode 10 of the American reality-documentary television series On the Road with Austin & Santino on Lifetime entitled "We Love a Parade", the fashion designers visit Corbin to custom-design a dress for a local woman participating in the NIBROC parade.

 Despite being in dry counties (Knox and Whitley), like many southern cities, the city of Corbin allows full retail alcohol sales, following a successful local option election on February 14, 2012.
 The city had previously voted in 2004 to allow sales of alcohol by the drink in larger restaurants.

 Corbin has an association with Kentucky Fried Chicken, having been the location of the chain's first restaurant, opened in 1930.
 Corbin appears in the animated cartoon South Parks episode "Medicinal Fried Chicken", wherein Eric Cartman visits the town to meet with Harland Sanders.
 Corbin is depicted as located in a lush rain forest in a parody of the 1983 film Scarface, wherein Tony Montana and Omar Suarez visit Bolivia to meet with a drug kingpin.